WTO Members, Categories, and Benefits

 Three Specific Benefits

-The WTO confers three specific benefits to all its members, which enable the general benefits mentioned earlier.
+The WTO confers three specific benefits to all its members.
+These specific benefits enable the general benefits mentioned earlier.

 First, the WTO grants each member Most Favored Nation status, which means that WTO members must treat each other the same.
 They give no preferential trade benefit to any one member without giving it to all.

 Second, WTO members have lower trade barriers with each other.
 That includes tariffs, import quotas, and regulations.
-Lower trade barriers allow members larger markets for their goods, which leads to greater sales, more jobs, and faster economic growth.
+Lower trade barriers allow members larger markets for their goods.
+Larger markets lead to greater sales, more jobs, and faster economic growth.

-Along these lines, there are 36 WTO members that are least-developed countries (LDCs).
+Thirty-six WTO members are categorized as least-developed countries or LDCs.
 The United Nations grants that status to low-income countries with severe blocks to sustainable economic growth.
-The UN and other agencies provide them extra assistance in development and trade.
-(Source: "Least Developed Countries," United Nations.)
+The U.N. and other agencies provide them extra assistance in development and trade.

-Membership in the WTO also comes with responsibilities.
+A membership in the WTO comes with responsibilities.
 Members agree to avoid trade barriers and abide by the WTO's resolution of any dispute.
 That prevents retaliatory trade warfare.
 These escalating trade restrictions help individual countries in the short term but hurt world trade in the long term.
-In fact, it was just this type of trade protectionism that worsened the Great Depression of 1929.
+This type of trade protectionism, in fact, worsened the Great Depression of 1929.
 As global trade slowed, countries sought to protect domestic industries.
 They erected trade barriers.
 These created a downward spiral.

 WTO Members by Category

 The WTO has 76 founding members.
 They started the organization on January 1, 1995.